LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="PasswordlessLoginByEmail-get-">Passwordless Login By Email (GET)</h4>
- This API is used to send a Passwordless Login verification link to the provided Email ID [More info](https://www.loginradius.com/docs/api/v2/customer-identity-api/passwordless-login/passwordless-login-by-email)
+ This API is used to send a Passwordless Login verification link to the provided Email ID

 ```java